Badel2/jsdu/README.md

 # jsdu

+JSON file size analyzer.
 Like ncdu but for JSON files.

 Ever tried to open a big JSON file with your favorite text editor, only for it to start lagging?
 Maybe it opened fine but it's minified and you don't know what are you looking at?